 The university has no authority regarding the Right of Eminent Domain to acquire land for university use.

 Many properties have been taken down for parking or other use.
 Those that remain may be rented.
 The university does not rent houses to undergraduate students.

 The university is committed to a “good neighbor policy” and has, in conjunction with the City of Joliet and the Cathedral Area Preservation Association (CAPA), established standards for maintaining its residential properties.

 In 2009, USF partnered with the Rialto Square Theatre and the City of Joliet to move the university’s Art and Design Department to the Rialto in downtown Joliet, creating a distinctive educational experience.
 The university operates a PACE shuttle bus between the Rialto and main campus.

 An 1,800-square-foot gallery, at the corner of Van Buren and Scott streets, will be dedicated to the university arts program.
 In 2012, the Will County Board awarded a $50,000 grant to assist in renovating the space.
-The gallery is expected to open in fall 2012.
+The gallery is expected to opened in the spring of 2013.

 For more information about the Campus Master Plan, please contact Nancy Pohlman, executive director of University Relations & Advancement, (815) 740-3379; firstname.lastname@example.org